top of page

 Reduce Waste and Overproduction

 Textile waste is enormous.
-Approximately 92 million tonnes of textile products find their way to landfills annually, with just a small percentage of these being recycled.
-One of its significant sources of waste and additional emissions is overproduction.
+Approximately 92 million tonnes of textile products end up in landfills annually, with only a small percentage being recycled.
+One significant source of waste and additional emissions is overproduction.

-Manufacturers can embrace improved forecasting of demand and inventory planning to manufacture closer to the actual needs of the market.
-Better pattern layout and cutting technology can decrease the waste of fabrics by 15 to 25%.
-Caliber waste management mechanisms also trap the scraps that can be recycled and used back into the production.
+Manufacturers can embrace improved demand forecasting and inventory planning to produce closer to actual market needs.
+Better pattern layout and cutting technology can reduce fabric waste by 15 to 25%.
+Caliber waste management mechanisms can also capture scraps that can be recycled and reintroduced into production.

 Cooperate on Circular Economies